Mentor, Instructor and Program Development Fellow

 Speaker/Panel Team Member 2020, 2019

 A former Silicon Valley engineer & McKinsey consultant, Mike Grandinetti served as a C-level executive of 8 successful enterprise tech startups.
 Two went public on the NASDAQ, and seven were acquired by strategics including IBM, Oracle and Symantec.
-Currently, he’s a member of the faculty at Brown University, University of California, Harvard Extension School & Rutgers University, where he teaches Masters degree and Executive Education courses on innovation, entrepreneurship, design thinking & leadership.
+Currently, he’s on the Harvard Extension School Faculty and affiliated with Brown University, University of California & Rutgers University, where he teaches Master’s degree and Executive Education courses on innovation, entrepreneurship, design thinking & leadership.
 He’s been affiliated with MIT in a variety of capacities, including as an MIT Sloan Senior Lecturer, MIT $100K Judge, MIT Enterprise Forum Instructor & MIT Sloan CIO Symposium Planning team member, for over 20 years.

 His clients include Accenture, Dell / EMC, Ferrari, Intuit, Maersk, Nestle, Novo Nordisk Pirelli, SAB Miller, State Street & the governments of Canada & Denmark.
 He serves on the boards of the CoVent19 Challenge, the Africa O2 Challenge, the Babson “Entrepreneurship Tower” & the Babson CODE Club.
 He’s the co-author of two podcast series on innovation.
 He’s a speaker on the TEDx circuit, a moderator in the Berkeley Innovation X Network “Innovation That matters” series & an instructor & mentor in the Berkeley Blockchain startup accelerator.
 Mr. Grandinetti led over 150 hackathons globally.